 In case subtitles don’t work, you can also go online and find the SRT(SubRip Subtitle file) files and manually supply it to Sub-Zero.
 This GitHub Wiki will guide you through the entire process.

-It is similar to that of PlexRequests but it has fairly active development.
+It is similar to PlexRequests but it has comparatively active development.

 10. Old Movie Time